 Seek prompt medical attention for other signs or symptoms in any age group.

-Because more than one condition can result in the problems associated with hydrocephalus, it's important to get a timely diagnosis and appropriate care.
+More than one condition can cause the problems associated with hydrocephalus, so it's important to get a timely diagnosis and appropriate care.

 Hydrocephalus is caused by an imbalance between how much cerebrospinal fluid is produced and how much is absorbed into the bloodstream.

 Cerebrospinal fluid is produced by tissues lining the ventricles of the brain.
 It flows through the ventricles by way of interconnecting channels.
 The fluid eventually flows into spaces around the brain and spinal column.
-It's absorbed primarily by blood vessels in tissues near the base of the brain.
+It's absorbed primarily by blood vessels in tissues on the surface of the brain.

 Cerebrospinal fluid plays an important role in brain function by: